lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 ..
 This section should provide a brief, top-level description of the page.

 ..
-Current version:  September 1 2024
+Current version:  December 3 2024 (added numbers to entries)

 **1. Logging in**:  The Portal Aspect of the Rubin Science Platform (RSP) can be accessed by clicking on the "Portal" panel of the main landing page at `data.lsst.cloud <https://data.lsst.cloud>`_.